Legends (2026 TV series)

 1"Could You Offer More?"Brady HoodNeil Forsyth7 May 2026 (2026-05-07)

 England, 1990.
-Two young people, one the daughter of a cabinet minister, the other a teenage boy on a Liverpool council estate, each die of heroin overdoses.
+Two young people, one the daughter of a cabinet minister, the other a teenage boy on a Liverpool council estate, each dies of heroin overdoses.
 Facing a growing crisis, the Home Secretary tasks Blake, head of Her Majesty's Customs and Excise, with infiltrating and defeating the drug smugglers.
 Don, one of his officers and himself a former undercover agent, recruits a number of customs agents to the highly secret but under-resourced operation.
 The candidates are quickly whittled down to just four agents: Guy, Kate, Bailey, and Erin.
 Erin is the analyst, while Guy, Kate, and Bailey are the field operatives.
 By analysing arrest records, Erin identifies London and Liverpool as the main centres of operations for the smugglers, suppliers and dealers, many of whom are Turkish.
 With the help of Mylonas, an informant of Greek origin who has worked with the Turkish gangs and whom Blake arranges to have released from prison, Guy attempts to infiltrate the Turkish gang in London.
 Meanwhile Bailey and Kate follow leads in Liverpool.
 Posing as an associate of Mylonas and a down-on-his-luck businessman looking to get into the drugs trade, Guy works to come closer to kingpin Hakan.

 2"Alliance"Brady HoodNeil Forsyth7 May 2026 (2026-05-07)

-3"This is Liverpool"Brady HoodNeil Forsyth7 May 2026 (2026-05-07)
+3"This Is Liverpool"Brady HoodNeil Forsyth7 May 2026 (2026-05-07)

 4"The War on Drugs"Brady HoodNeil Forsyth7 May 2026 (2026-05-07)

 The O'Connells are sprung from custody during a prison transfer.
 Despite the police raid in Birmingham, the cartel plans to proceed with a full heroin shipment.
 McKee anonymously contacts Bailey, revealing the locations of Carter's heroin supply.
 Zeki tries to take control of importation from Guy as part of a larger scheme to oust Hakan and Aziz and take command of the gang.
-The O'Connells are out for revenge, so Carter and McKee go into hiding, as a grassroots anti-drugs movement grows in Liverpool lead by community organiser Wayne Duffy.
+The O'Connells are out for revenge, so Carter and McKee go into hiding, as a grassroots anti-drugs movement grows in Liverpool led by community organiser Wayne Duffy.
 Hakan is informed of Zeki's plot and confronts him.
 The O'Connells track down Carter and McKee.
-They catch up with McKee, but during a stand off he talks them into a scheme to bring down Carter, using Goodwin as a connection to blackmail Carter.
+They catch up with McKee, but during a standoff, he talks them into a scheme to bring down Carter, using Goodwin as a connection to blackmail Carter.
 Blake informs the home secretary of the team's progress, but a subsequent speech by Prime Minister Margaret Thatcher publicly announcing a "War on Drugs" puts the operation in jeopardy.
-Bailey identifies McKee as his informant through his son's death and they meet in person.
+Bailey identifies McKee as his informant through his son's death, and they meet in person.
 Meanwhile, Hakan and Aziz eliminate Zeki and his co-conspirators, while Carter has the O'Connells killed and personally shoots Duffy.

 5"Old Kings"Julian HolmesNeil Forsyth7 May 2026 (2026-05-07)